 Top-Down vs. Bottom-Up Credit Research Workflow

 Starting credit research from the wrong direction cost analysts dearly in 2008.
 Researchers who built beautiful issuer-level models for Lehman, Bear Stearns, and Washington Mutual missed the sector-wide contagion that made their bottom-up work irrelevant.
 The average downgrade severity jumped from 2.5 notches in 2005-2006 to 5.6 notches in 2008 (Benmelech & Dlugosz, 2009).
-The durable lesson: where you start your analysis determines whether you catch systemic risk or get blindsided by it.
+The key insight: where you start your analysis determines whether you catch systemic risk or get blindsided by it.

 Why Starting Point Matters (The Core Trade-off)